simon-smart88/shinyscholar/inst/shiny/modules/rep_refPackages.md

 **BACKGROUND**

-Scientific practice increasingly emphasizes documentation and reproducibility. *shinyscholar* promotes documentation by allowing users to download information that includes sources of input data, methodological decisions, and results.
-One option for the documentation (see Module: *Download Session Code*) is a file that can be re-run in R to reproduce the analyses (if re-run on exactly the same versions of R and dependent packages).
-Many intermediate and advanced users of R likely will find this file useful as a template for modification.
-Additionally, *shinyscholar* provides citations of the particular R packages (and their versions) used in a given analysis (Module: *Reference Packages*).
+*shinyscholar* (or apps created using it) provide citations of the particular R packages (and their versions) used in a given analysis (Module: *Reference Packages*).
+The citation of all packages used both promotes documentation and gives credit to the developers of the packages with which the app is built.
+Dovetailing with the modular nature of shinyscholar, such citation should increase the incentive for researchers to formalize their code into R packages on CRAN and join the app’s community to integrate them into future releases of the software.

 **IMPLEMENTATION**